-Eligible Technologies Incentive Structure Eligibility Criteria Category 1 - Cold Climate ASHP ("ccASHP"): Partial Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/outdoor condenser unit Each unit in system must be on the Northeast Energy Efficiency Partnership ccASHP Product List ("NEEP Product List") Total heat pump system heating capacity is &lt;300,000 British Thermal Units per hour ("Btu/h") For central ASHPs installed with a back-up furnace in the same heating system, the back-up furnace must have capacity &lt;225,000 Btu/h Total heat pump system heating capacity satisfies &lt;90% of the building's design heating load ("BHL") Category 2 - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List.
+Eligible Technologies Incentive Structure Eligibility Criteria Category 2 - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List.
 Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
 See Equipment Sizing Requirements in Appendix 2 for additional details.
-Each unit in system must be on the NEEP Product List Total heat pump system heating capacity is &lt;300,000 Btu/h for all building types except Multifamily Multifamily (5 or more units) installing heat pumps should apply for Category 4 incentives For central ASHPs installed with a back-up furnace in the same heating system, the back-up furnace must have capacity &lt;225,000 Btu/h Total heat pump system heating capacity satisfies at least 90% of the BHL.
-Systems sized for &gt;120% BHL may incur further review and require justification.
-C ategory 2a - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP with Integrated Controls \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
+Each unit in system must be on the NEEP Product List Total heat pump system heating capacity is <300,000 Btu/h for all building types except Multifamily Multifamily (5 or more units) installing heat pumps should apply for Category 4 incentives For central ASHPs installed with a back-up furnace in the same heating system, the back-up furnace must have capacity <225,000 Btu/h Systems sized for >120% BHL may incur further review and require justification.
+Category 2a - ccASHP: Full Load Heating with Integrated Controls Minisplit Heat Pump ("MSHP"), Central ccASHP with Integrated Controls \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
 See Equipment Sizing Requirements in Appendix 2 for additional details.
-Eligible projects include heat pumps that meet the full building load where the previously existing system is coupled with integrated controls Category 2a is only available for retrofit projects of existing structures and is not available to new construction or gut rehab To be eligible for Category 2a incentives, the integrated controls package must be connected to existing fossil fuel heating equipment and must operate the heat pump as the first stage/primary heating system Ancillary electric heating systems are not eligible for a Category 2a incentive
+Eligible projects include heat pumps that meet the full building load where the previously existing system is coupled with integrated controls Category 2a is only available for retrofit projects of existing structures and is not available to new construction or gut rehab10 To be eligible for Category 2a incentives, the integrated controls package must be connected to existing fossil fuel heating equipment and must operate the heat pump as the first stage/primary heating system Ancillary electric heating systems are not eligible for a Category 2a incentive

-&lt;sup>9 Gut rehabilitation or "gut rehab" is defined as a renovation that removes material down to structural load-bearing beams, as defined by the TRM v10, effective January 1, 2023.
+10 Gut rehabilitation, or "gut rehab," is defined as a renovation that removes material down to structural load-bearing beams, as defined by the TRM v10, effective January 1, 2023.